Teaching Empathy to Kids

 As both a marriage counselor and a parent myself, I can tell you that these are the dreams that most parents, including myself, have for their children.
 There’s one skill that’s essential for making all of these dreams and many others a reality: empathy.

 Empathy is the ability to understand another person’s emotional experience, and to connect with it from a compassionate place.
 Empathetic people have healthier relationships, a wider circle of support, stronger self-esteem, and greater success in every area of life.
-Fortunately, we all have the power to help our kids hone their empathy, and this episode of the podcast will help you do that.
+Fortunately, we all have the power to help our kids hone their empathy, and this article will help you do that.

+I’ve also created an episode of the Love, Happiness and Success podcast on this topic.
 My guest is Georgi B., a parent coach and a marriage counselor on our team at Growing Self.
 Georgi is sharing some valuable parenting tips on teaching empathy to kids.
-You won’t want to miss this conversation — this topic is so important, and it goes so much deeper than you think!
+You can tune in on this page, Apple podcasts, Spotify, or wherever you listen.

 The connections we have with our caregivers when we’re very small are where we begin to hone our incredible human capacity for empathy.
 It’s the skill that allows us to understand the emotional experiences of others, and to connect with them in a healthy and loving way.